mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

 ---
 templateKey: story
 title: Michigan Press, Michigan Impact
-summary: Readers across the State of Michigan just love reading University of Michigan Press books
+summary: "Readers across the State of Michigan just love reading University of Michigan Press books!
+A new interactive map shows where most books are read the most, and it truly is all over.
+Blame the long winters indoors or the lazy summer days on the many pristine freshwater beaches, but Michiganders love to read.
+Especially if the books are about the Water Winter Wonderland sported on the license plates of retro cars.. "
 storyImage: assets/michigan_state_capitol.jpg
 date: 2025-09-12T01:25:38.003Z
 ---
 University of Michigan Press regional titles are enjoyed and read from Houghton to Tecumseh thanks to a collaboration with the Library of Michigan called "Read Michigan."
 Launched in collaboration with the non-profit incubator Lyrasis, [readmichigan.org ](https://readmichigan.biblioboard.com)was created in collaboration with the three university presses in the State and offers over 300 notable titles providing the best sources for the culture, history, and natural history of the Mitten State.
 Best of all, readmichigan is free within the geographical boundaries of the State, and can be accessed in all public library districts.
 This interactive map shows usage between 2021 and 2025.
 While urban centers show the most usage, there are very few of the State's 83 counties that don't show some use.

-<iframe src="https://plum-aigneis-42.tiiny.site" width="500" height="500" allowfullscreen></iframe>
+<iframe src="https://plum-aigneis-42.tiiny.site" width="1000" height="1000" allowfullscreen></iframe>

 Here are the top ten University of Michigan Press books loved by residents of the best state in America: